-Dave Swarbrick was alive for two of those updates but died in June 2016.
-He was 75 and the wonders of medical care had given him many additional years of life after serious illness (and that premature obituary).
+Dave Swarbrick was alive for two of those updates but died on June 3 2016.
+He was 75 and the wonders of medical care had given him many additional years of life after serious illness (and that infamous premature obituary in The Daily Telegraph).

 So please bear in mind that the following article was written before that unhappy event.

-This item was published in 2014 during the return of Salut!
-Live's 2011 Song of the Day series.
+This item was published in 2014 during the return of the 2011 Song of the Day series.
 The fact that the performer, Swarb selected the entry makes it unique.

 As the Song of the Day series draws to a close, it is fitting that we should begin to break all its unwritten rules.